 - Mini golf (2 rounds)

-Another great family resort in the area is actually closer to Squaw Valley, but it's only a short drive from Northstar.
-The Resort at Squaw Creek (as low as $252/night) is a family-friendly hotel with great pools and hot tubs with views, a waterslide, fire pits, family dining choices and fun activities.
+Another great family resort in the area is actually closer to Palisades Tahoe, but it's only a short drive from Northstar.
+The Resort at Squaw Creek is a family-friendly hotel with great pools and hot tubs with views, a waterslide, fire pits, family dining choices and fun activities.
 You can play golf, FootGolf and tennis.
 There’s hiking, mountain biking (including some kid carts and cruisers for more mellow cycling) and horseback riding.
 Family members ages 6+ can Chillax at the spa.
-There’s a shuttle to the village at Squaw Valley, so let’s check out the fun at that year-round ski resort too.
+There’s a shuttle to the village at Olympic Valley, so let’s check out the fun at that year-round ski resort too.

-Summer Activities in Lake Tahoe at Squaw Valley
+Summer Activities in Lake Tahoe at Palisades Tahoe

 Make a splash with the tadpoles at the frogtastic High Camp Pool and hot tub.
-To access High Camp, take the aerial tram to High Camp and soak in the water and the views.
-You can purchase a Sightseeing Package that includes the Aerial Tram ride, geocaching, disc golf, lawn games and hiking at High Camp (kids 4 and under are free).
+To access High Camp, take the aerial tram to High Camp and soak in the water and the views of Lake Tahoe.
+You can purchase a Sightseeing Package that includes the Aerial Tram ride, roller skating, geocaching, disc golf, lawn games and hiking at High Camp (kids 4 and under are free).
 Adventure packages include everything in the Sightseeing Package, plus include access to the pool, hot tub and roller skating.
 Check out the Olympic Museum while you are visiting High Camp.

 Summer Activities to Do on the Lake